soheilasadeghian/HamiDiabet/README.md

 );
 ```

-- **after SignIn we have accessToken,so in request we [`add to header Authorization`](https://github.com/soheilasadeghian/HamiDiabet/blob/main/hamidiabetSite/HamiDiabet/ClassCollection/WebService.cs):**
+- **after SignIn we have accessToken, so in request we [`add to header Authorization`](https://github.com/soheilasadeghian/HamiDiabet/blob/main/hamidiabetSite/HamiDiabet/ClassCollection/WebService.cs):**

 ```c#
 if (Authorization)